Clifford Etienne: Rise to the top

 Etienne landed a contract with Showtime and his stock began to rise, but it quickly fell after an upset loss to Fres Oquendo, who stopped Etienne in the eighth round of their fight in March 2001.

-After re-building some of his lost stature with wins, he was catapulted to the world's stage in a 2003 fight against Mike Tyson, where Etienne suffered a first-round knock-out only 49 seconds after being caught with a short right hand from Tyson.
+After rebuilding some of his lost stature with wins, he was catapulted to the world's stage in a 2003 bout against "Iron" Mike Tyson, where Etienne suffered a first-round knock-out only 49 seconds after being caught with a short right hand from Tyson.

 Decline

 After the loss to Tyson, Etienne's future seemed to be that of a journeyman opponent.
 Calvin Brock stopped Etienne in the third round in January 2005.

 Etienne's last fight was against Nicolay Valuev.
 "The Beast from the East", who would go on to become the WBA champion, stopped Etienne in the third round of their fight in Bayreuth, Germany in May 2005.

 Criminal activity and imprisonment

-On August 11, 2005, Fightnews.com reported Etienne's ring career definitely over with the following story:
+On August 11, 2005, Fightnews.com predicted the end of Etienne's ring career when it reported that he had been arrested in Baton Rouge on very serious criminal charges.

-Well known heavyweight Clifford Etienne was arrested Wednesday in Baton Rouge, Louisiana on charges of armed robbery, kidnapping, and the attempted murder of a police officer.
-Etienne allegedly robbed a local business, car-jacked a vehicle containing a woman and her children, then pulled a gun on police officers.
-He is being held in East Baton Rouge Parish Prison with a $70,000 bond.

-On June 22, 2006, following his trial in Baton Rouge, Etienne was found guilty and sentenced to 160 years in prison without parole for an allegedly cocaine-fueled crime spree that included robbing a check cashing business, carjacking, and attempting to shoot a police officer.
-In April 2013, his sentence was reduced from 160 years to 105 years due to a “technicality”, Etienne is now a painter, painting artwork from prison.
-He recently was given a job as a barber at the same prison.
+The following June 22, he was found guilty at trial and sentenced to 160 years in prison without parole for an allegedly cocaine-fueled crime spree that included robbing a check cashing business, carjacking, and attempting to shoot a police officer.
+In April 2013, his sentence was reduced from 160 years to 105 years due to a "technicality".
+Etienne is now a painter, painting artwork from prison.
+He also works as a barber at the same prison.